 The traffic data used as input for the calculations with OSPM is updated annually for average daily traffic and vehicle distribution for the selected streets based on information obtained from the municipalities of Copenhagen and Aalborg.
 Traffic data are estimated at the location of the calculation points.
-For Copenhagen traffic data is based on manual counts performed annually or in 5-year intervals.
+For Copenhagen, traffic data is based on manual counts performed annually or in 5-year intervals.
 Aalborg does not have a systematic traffic counting program similar to Copenhagen, and traffic data is based on available traffic data from manual and automatic counts together with data from a traffic model.
 Based on information from Copenhagen and Aalborg municipalities the Average Daily Traffic (ADT) and vehicle distribution on all streets have been updated with the most recent available traffic data.
 The vehicle distribution includes passenger cars, vans, trucks<32t, trucks>32t, and buses.
-In Copenhagen, 30 out of the 98 calculation points had updated traffic data for 2016.
-For Aalborg 17 out of 31 streets had updated traffic data.
+In Copenhagen, 26 out of the 98 calculation points had updated traffic data for 2017.
+For Aalborg 10 out of 31 streets had updated traffic data.

 Manual traffic counts are carried out annually for the street segments in front of the measuring stations of H.C.
 Andersens Boulevard and Jagtvej in Copenhagen.
-Manual counts for the 2016 assessment originate from September 2016 in Copenhagen.
-In Aarhus, automatic traffic recording was carried out to estimate traffic volume and vehicle classification during three seperate weeks in April, June and November 2016.
+Manual counts for the 2017 assessment originate from September 2017 in Copenhagen.
+In Aarhus, automatic traffic recording was carried out to estimate traffic volume and vehicle classification during four seperate weeks in March, May, September and November 2017.
 This method provides good estimate of traffic volume but only rough estimate of vehicle classification.
 One of the shortcomings is that the method can't differentiate between passenger cars and vans as they have the same distance between axles.
 Hence, a manual count from 2015 was used for vehicle distribution.

-In Odense the street (Albanigade) with the measuring station was closed in May 2015 due to construction work and traffic has in recent years decreased considerably due to major changes in the overall traffic plan for Odense City.
-The station has been moved to a new location in Odense (Grønløkkevej).
-Automatic traffic recording was carried out during one week in November 2015.
-Traffic volume and vehicle distribution were established based on this information assuming the same share for vans as average of 98 streets in Copenhagen.
-In Aalborg (Vesterbro) the measuring station was not in operation during 2016 due to nearby building construction work.
+In Odense, the street (Albanigade) with the measuring station was closed in May 2015 due to construction work and traffic has in recent years decreased considerably due to major changes in the overall traffic plan for Odense City.
+The station has been moved to a new location in Odense (Grønløkkevej) and started operation in June 2016.
+Automatic traffic recording was carried out during one week in April 2018.
+Traffic volume and vehicle distribution were established based on this information assuming the same share of vans as the average of 98 streets in Copenhagen.
+In Aalborg (Vesterbro), the measuring station was not in operation during 2017 due to nearby building construction work, and work is in progress to move the station to another location at the same street.

-The model calculations for 2016 for Copenhagen and Aalborg have been carried out using the full model calculation system based on the THOR system, including MM5v7, DEHM, UBM, and OSPM.
-The calculations were carried out in order to determine the NO2 concentration in 98 streets in Copenhagen and 31 streets in Aalborg.
+The model calculations for 2017 for Copenhagen and Aalborg have been carried out using the full model calculation system based on the THOR system, including MM5v7, DEHM, UBM, and OSPM.
+The calculations were carried out in order to determine annual means of NO2, $PM{2.5}$ and $PM{10}$ concentration in 98 streets in Copenhagen and 31 streets in Aalborg.
+In previous years, calculations were only performed for NO2 but for 2017 $PM{2.5}$ and $PM{10}$ have been included.

-2.2.1 Model calibration and validation
+2.1.2 Model calibration and validation

-In the assessment for 2013 the model calculations with OSPM were improved through major revisions.
-These included changes related to the general building height, revision of NO_x emission factors for Euro 5 and 6 for passenger cars, and use of new travel speeds for the traffic based on GPS data (Speed-Map, speedmap.dk/portal/) and subsequent recalibration.
-Appendix 3 in Ellermann et al. (2014) describes the changes and presents documentation for the impact of the improved input data for the model calculations.
-The model setup for the assessment for 2016 is similar to that of 2013, 2014, and 2015.
+In the assessment for 2013, the model calculations with OSPM were improved through major revisions.
+These included changes related to the general building height, revision of $NO_x$ emission factors for Euro 5 and 6 for passenger cars, and use of new travel speeds for the traffic based on GPS data (Speed-Map, speedmap.dk/portal/) and subsequent recalibration.
+Appendix 3 in Ellermann et al. (2014) describes the changes and presents documentation for the improved input data for the model calculations.
+The model setup for the assessment for 2017 is similar to that of 2013 and onwards.